better/convoys/docs/introduction.rst

 Motivation
 ----------

-Prediction conversions is a really important problem for ecommerce, online advertising, and many other applications.
+Predicting conversions is a really important problem for ecommerce, online advertising, and many other applications.
 In many cases when conversions are relatively quick, you can measure the response (e.g. whether the user bought the product) and use models like `logistic regression <https://en.wikipedia.org/wiki/Logistic_regression>`_ to predict conversion.

 If conversions have substantial time lag (which is often the case) it gets a bit trickier.